tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 | 7th | You can now fly twice as fast as you normally move on the ground.
 You also gain a +5 bonus to disengage checks. |
 | 9th | The spell is now recharge 16+ after battle instead of full recovery. |

-_Breath Weapon_: For the rest of the battle, roll a d20 at the start of each of your turns; on a 16+, you can use _dragon's leap_ this turn if you wish.
+_Breath Weapon:_ For the rest of the battle, roll a d20 at the start of each of your turns; on a 16+, you can use _dragon's leap_ this turn if you wish.
 (Yeah, we know it's not actually a breath weapon, but it works as part of the draconic sorcerer package.)

 ---